DemocraciaEnRed/leyesabiertas-deploy/README.md

 **Docker Installation**

 There's a special variable called `docker_install`, its default value is `true`, meaning that latest Docker CE stable version is installed in target host/s.
-Set it to `false` if you already have Docker i place.
+Set it to `false` if you already have Docker in place.

 **Tags**